martinprest/Psion2-Datapak-Rampak-reader-writer/README.md

 The circuitry is very simple, just connecting of I/O lines to the datapak, I made a datapak connector which is just a 2x8 pin header, with stripboard to widen the connections to fit either side of the centre of a breadboard.

+Be aware that you use this software and information at your own risk.
+Make sure you connect the pack the correct way around (see pinout below, also if you unclip the cover of the rampak/datapak some of these packs have pin 1 indicated by a red triangle) and only insert or remove a pack when prompted by the software.
 Be careful if you modify the software as it is possible to damage a datapak/rampak or the Arduino if both set the data pins to output at the same time.
-Also, make sure you connect the pack the correct way around (see pinout below, also if you unclip the cover of the rampak/datapak some of these packs have pin 1 indicated by a red triangle) and only insert or remove a pack when prompted by the software.
-Be aware that you use this software and information at your own risk.

 The software presents the user with a simple text menu of options:<br>
 "Select a command: e-erase, r-read pack, w-write pack, 0-print page 0, 1-print page 1, m-write test record to main or press x to exit"<br>